-The school improvement team at East Hall High School consists of the entire administrative staff, leadership team, counseling department, learning commons, instructional staff representatives, parents, community members, and students.
+How will the team ensure that stakeholders, The school improvement team at East Hall High School consists of the and in particular parents and/or guardians, administrative staff, leadership team, counseling department, learning were able to provide meaningful input into commons representative, instructional staff representatives, parents, the needs assessment process? community members, and students.
 A general invitation to join the team was sent by email to all faculty and staff.
-Volunteers were placed on differing committees for the Georgia continuous improvement cycle.
+Volunteers were placed on differing committees for the Georgia Continuous Improvement Cycle.
 Each committee was assigned a leader who will be responsible for meetings and action steps throughout the year.
 Every meeting of the team is announced in advance in the Viking Weekly Update and through email reminders.
 All faculty and staff are invited to attend the meetings at all times.
 Each team member or stakeholder will be invited to meetings and encouraged to participate through the committees.
-The team will be utilizing Canvas, the district's learning management system, as a vessel for communication and data storage.
+The team will be utilizing Canvas, the district's learning management system, as a venue for communication and data storage.
 The Canvas site can be accessed at any time of day electronically and will contain all data and pertinent documentation of meetings, progress, and evaluation.